micro/go-micro/README.md

 ## Getting Started

-For detailed information on the architecture, installation and use of go-micro checkout the [docs](https://micro.mu/docs/go-micro.html).
+See the [docs](https://micro.mu/docs/go-micro.html) for detailed information on the architecture, installation and use of go-micro.

 ## Sponsors